-From the signing of our Declaration of Independence on July 4, 1776 until 1920, American women had no voice in our nation.
-As we approach the centennial of universal sufferage, we must recognize that there is still work to be done.
+From the signing of our Declaration of Independence on July 4, 1776, until 1920, American women had no voice in our nation.
+As we approach the centennial of universal suffrage, we must recognize that there is still work to be done.
 American women make up slightly more than half of our population.
 While most issues affect woman the same that they do men, there are areas of special concern that I will be focusing on.

 The burden of family planning has fallen largely on women.
-Contraceptive choices are something best left to woman and their medical providers.
+Contraceptive choices are something best left up to the woman and their medical providers.
 I understand the financial burdens that women face every day.
 The ACA gives women access to contraceptive services without an additional co-pay.
 However, the Trump Administration has issued rules that widen the range of employers and insurers that can invoke religious or moral beliefs to avoid the ACA requirement that birth control pills and other contraceptives be covered by insurance as part of preventive care.
 When I’m in Congress, I will fight to restore the law to its plain meaning.

 The ACA removed the pre-existing condition exclusion for many conditions women face.
-Some insurers used to treat a Cesarean section as prior condition and would not cover the subsequent need for that procedure, even in the case of an emergency.
+Some insurers used to treat a Cesarean section as a prior condition and would not cover the subsequent need for that procedure, even in the case of an emergency.
 The ACA also removed the “women’s tax” on health care premiums, charging women a higher premium just for being a woman.
 I will fight any attempt to return us to those days.

 We need to keep in place the requirement that women can get treatment by an OB/GYN without the need for a referral or prior approval, regardless of the type of insurance a woman has.